Debt Management: Strategies for Financial Stability in 2025

 - Typically considered "good debt" as it helps build equity in real estate.

-- Current mortgage rates hover around 7%, making refinancing a less attractive option for many homeowners.
+- Current mortgage rates hover around 6.5%, making refinancing less attractive for many homeowners.

 Auto Loans